-1. You are required to meet with Rick Hrdlicka - Director of Campus Technology Services prior to submitting a Technology Needs Request.
+1. You are required to meet with Rick Hrdlicka - Director of Campus Technology Services--by WEDNESDAY, OCTOBER 9 if you are submitting a Technology Needs Request.
 909-384-8656 or rhrdlicka@sbccd.cc.ca.us.

-Please provide the date and time of your meeting.
+Please provide the date of your meeting.